matt9527-marist/MyObsidianNotes/Machine Learning/013 Neural Networks.md

 The basic structure for an MLP is an input layer (X), followed by a hidden layer (h), and an output layer (y):
 ![[Pasted image 20251110175846.png]]
 ![[Pasted image 20251110175855.png]]
 This is the computation for one observation that is passing through and being backpropagated.
+This is to give us an idea of how complicated things can become.